tnwei/vqgan-clip-app/README.md

 To use your own weights for VQGAN, save both the `yaml` config and the `ckpt` weights in `assets/`, and ensure that they have the same filename, just with different postfixes.
 It will then appear in the app interface for use.
 Refer to the [VQGAN repo](https://github.com/CompVis/taming-transformers) for training VQGAN on your own dataset.

-Defaults settings for the app upon startup are specified in `defaults.yaml`, which can be further adjusted as necessary.
+Defaults settings for the app upon launch are specified in `defaults.yaml`, which can be further adjusted as necessary.

 ## Modifications